Varoso/dotfiles/README.md

 ## Font

 Any of the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) can be used for the best compatibility with powerlevel10k.
-In my setup I use [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) font.
+In my setup I use [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) font, you can find it in the *font* folder.

 ## Iterm2 colors